Welcome to High School Transformation

 3. Reimagining the educational environment.

-Transforming high schools to create the conditions for students to thrive.
+Designing high schools to create the conditions for students to thrive.
 In this effort, we look to our XQ Design Principles to guide us.

 4. Building the conditions for transformation to flourish and sustain.